Neatastic/neatastic.github.io/_posts/2017-06-16-compress-jekyll.markdown

   {% endraw %}
   {% endhighlight %}

 And finally, serve your Jekyll website and enjoy!

-  If you like this feature, don't forget to star the [author github repo](https://github.com/penibelst/jekyll-compress-html).
+*PS: If you like this feature, don't forget to star the [author github repo](https://github.com/penibelst/jekyll-compress-html).*